 Pavel Bušta (b.
 1991) is a Czech poet, fiction writer and journalist.
-He has published two books of poetry and his dramatization of a collection of short stories earned him a shortlist nomination for the Evald Schorm Award, an important prize in the world of Czech theater.
-His second short story collection was nominated for the most prestigious book award in Czechia, the Magnesia Litera, in the prose category.
+He has published two books of poetry, and his dramatization of a collection of short stories earned him a shortlist nomination for the Evald Schorm Award, an important prize in the world of Czech theater.
+His second short story collection was nominated in the prose category for the most prestigious book award in Czechia, the Magnesia Litera.
 He contributes to iLiteratura.cz, a major Czech literature portal, and serves as vice-chair of the Česká kniha (Czech Book) project, which promotes Czech literature abroad.

 David Cajthaml (b.
-1959) is a famous Czech musician, stage designer, costume designer, ar- chitect and painter.
-He studied architecture and scenography with the famous professor Josef Svoboda at the Academy of Arts, Architecture and Design in Prague.
-He is truly a renaissance personality par excellence as his activities prac- tically do not recognize any borders.
+1959) is a famous Czech musician, stage designer, costume designer, architect and painter.
+He studied architecture and scenography with the famed Josef Svoboda at the Academy of Arts, Architecture and Design in Prague.
+He is a renaissance personality par excellence; his activities do not recognize borders.

 August 2019, 104 pages

-The current world, reflected in a gleam of imagination, comes out strangely twisted.
+Refracted in a gleam of imagination, our world comes out strangely twisted

-What might be going on in a human’s brain after something as invasive as a lobotomy?
-The young Prague-based author’s new prose balances on the line between a modern psychedelic fairy-tale and a dystopian novella.
-The young narrator, LoboTommy, is a mental asylum resident with a long scar from surgery on his head.
-His only friends are a peculiar red spider in dark sunglasses, and Darja, a strange girl with a tear duct malfunction that causes her to cry maple syrup, precious pearls and other things.
-The three friends set out on a short but fantastic journey to freedom and recognition of what is and isn’t real.
+What goes on in a human’s brain after something as invasive as a lobotomy?
+The young Prague-based author’s new prose balances between a modern, psychedelic fairytale and a dystopian novella.
+The young narrator, LoboTommy, is a mental asylum resident with a long scar from his head surgery.
+His only friends are a red spider in dark sunglasses, and Darja– a girl with a tear-duct malfunction that causes her to cry maple syrup, precious pearls and other strange objects.
+The three friends set out on a fantastic journey toward freedom, and the recognition of what is and isn’t real.
 LoboTommy is beautifully illustrated by the Czech artist David Cajthaml.

-“In his descriptions of an alternative reality, Pavel Bušta’s playfulness falls somewhere between Lewis Carroll and Tolkien, and his imagination and LSD-infused humor betrays some Irvine Welsh influence, too.”
+“In his descriptions of an alternative reality, Pavel Bušta’s playfulness falls somewhere between Lewis Carroll and Tolkien […] his imagination and LSD-infused humor betray some Irvine Welsh influence, too.”